 AIP Stuffing!
 Yes, with AIP bread!!!
 This recipe is incredibly delicious, tastes traditional and is super satisfying.

 Fermented Cranberry Sauce– This is my favorite cranberry sauce yet.
 If you haven’t fermented before this is a great and fun recipe to get you started.
 The recipe shares two tools to help you succeed with ease.
 You still have plenty of time to make this sauce before Thanksgiving.

 Roasted Green Beans– If you’ve never used fish sauce before (it’s an ingredient in this recipe) just know that it isn’t fishy in recipes.
 It adds umami, which is a meaty depth that’s delicious.
 It’s one of my favorite pantry staples, so you can use it in lots of basic cooking to add more flavor and je ne sais quoi.
 (Find it HERE.)
-I love this roasted green beans recipe, by the way, a great classic from a top chef who knows her stuff.
+I love this roasted green beans recipe, by the way, a great classic.
 How to cook a vegetable simply and well is sometimes the most valuable recipe.

 Pumpkin Cake! ~ Does dessert count as a side dish?
 I decided it does for this collection of recipes.
 At our holiday gatherings we always have lots of pies.
 But the quality of the dessert I choose is the most important thing to me.
 And because this pumpkin cake is SO good, you’ll be happy to have it as your AIP tempting dessert choice when that moment comes.

 Here’s what we do: